-For every dataset, we retained examples that were of $<=3$ sentence length.
-For each example, we kept sentences that contained the arguments\footnote{In an example with three sentences $[a,b,c]$, if \texttt{ARG0} was in Sentence $a$ while \texttt{ARG1} was in Sentence $c$, the example text was only a concatenation of Sentences $a$ and $c$.
-If \texttt{ARG1} spanned across both Sentences $b$ and $c$, then the example text was comprised of all three sentences.}$^{,}$\footnote{This step is less relevant now since we worked with examples of $<=3$ sentence length.
-For longer document-level applications in the future, it helps to shorten the input text to the most relevant portions.}.
+For every dataset, we only focus on examples that were of three or shorter sentences.
+For \emph{Causal} sequences, only the sentences that contain the arguments were retained.
 We split the dataset into train and test sets based on previous works' recommendations, or if not, randomly.
-Finally, we processed each dataset to fit into the format required for our three tasks described below.
+Finally, we process each dataset to fit into the format required for our three tasks described below.

 Let a unique sequence of text be represented by a vector $\vec{w} = w_1, w_2, ..., w_N$ of $N$ word tokens.
-Each sentence has a binary sequence label $s$ of either 0 or 1, representing \emph{Non-causal} or \emph{Causal} respectively.
+Each sequence has a binary label $s$ of either 1 or 0, representing \emph{Causal} or \emph{Non-causal} respectively.